rusoil-software/rusoil-gpt-service/doc/vision.md

-## rusoil-gpt-service — Technical Vision (living blueprint)
+## petra-gpt-service — Technical Vision (living blueprint)

-This document records a concise, KISS-minded technical blueprint for rusoil-gpt-service.
+This document records a concise, KISS-minded technical blueprint for petra-gpt-service.
 We'll iterate section-by-section; this file will grow as we confirm each part.

 Section: Technologies (MVP, KISS)
 ---------------------------------